-This project would not have been possible without the excellent mentorship of Professor Jon Frey of Michigan State University, to whom I extend my gratitude for his advising and support.
+This project was originally conceived as an honors paper at Michigan State University.
+To this end, it would not have been possible without the excellent mentorship of Professor Jon Frey of Michigan State University, to whom I extend my gratitude for his advising and support.
 In addition, I have benefitted from access to the digital repositories of both the PALP (Pompeii Artistic Landscape Project) and the AGP (Ancient Graffiti Project).
+Assistance with translations has been provided by the AGP and Varone.
 Thanks also to CAMWS, for offering the opportunity to present my research.